'On The Day' Appointments

 If you have a condition which can not wait until the next routine appointment please inform the receptionist.
 The receptionist may ask you to give a brief description to give to the Doctor to assess the urgency of the problem.
 (Requests for sick lines, prescriptions and letters are not considered urgent)

-If you cannot attend an appointment for any reason please inform us as soon as possible in order for us to give the slot to someone else.
+If you cannot attend an appointment for any reason please inform us as soon as possible giving at least 1 hours notice of cancellation in order for us to be able to offer the slot to someone else.
 If you fail to attend or fail to cancel the appointment in advance you may be sent a Did Not Attend (DNA) letter.
 This is a letter advising you that you have wasted an appointment that someone else could have used.
 If you are sent this letter on 3 occassions you may be asked to register with a new surgery.

 The Surgery is suitable for access for the disabled, including toilet facilities.